riyagupta0701/dds26-team16/README.md

 | Orchestrator in-flight set | `wal-redis` | `wal:orch:pending` (Set) |
 | Orchestrator recovery locks | `wal-redis` | `wal:orch:lock:{batch_id}` (TTL key) |

-**Why this matters:** if `order-redis`, `stock-redis`, or `payment-redis` is wiped or corrupted, the WAL is untouched.
+If `order-redis`, `stock-redis`, or `payment-redis` is wiped or corrupted, the WAL is untouched.
 On restart, the service reads its business data (which may be partially restored via AOF/replica) and reads the WAL from `wal-redis` to determine which transactions need to be committed or rolled back.
 The two stores are never written in the same pipeline or transaction.

 **Separation rule enforced in code:** every service has a `wal.py` module that opens an independent Redis connection to `wal-redis`.
 Business writes go to `db` (business Redis); WAL writes go to `wal` (WAL Redis).
 These are never mixed in the same `WATCH/MULTI/EXEC` pipeline.